Best OpenClaw Model Alternatives to Opus 4.6

 Opus 4.6 is insanely expensive.
 Here’s a rundown of new models that offer comparable agency for OpenClaw at a fraction of the cost in March 2026.

 Deployment challenges for autonomous agents include not only raw reasoning capacity, but economic viability.
-For OpenClaw users, Anthropic’s Claude Opus 4.6 is still the premium option, but their terms of service bar users from connecting via OAuth so API usage is a must.
+For OpenClaw users, Anthropic’s Claude Opus 4.6 is a premium option, but their terms of service bar users from connecting via OAuth so API usage is a must.
 Pricing starts at $5.00 per million input tokens and $25.00 per million output tokens.
 For prompts in excess of 200K tokens on the Claude Developer Platform, long-context pricing applies ($10.00 input, $37.50 output).
 The result is the same either way.
 Opus is easy to love and even easier to accidentally overspend on in multi-turn agent sessions.

 Feel free to reach out to me on X.